-All of our statutory audit clients are subject to categorisation policies to ensure that appropriate risk management procedures are applied and this categorisation is used to drive key procedures, including the:
+All of our statutory audit clients are subject to categorisation policies to ensure that appropriate risk management procedures are applied and this categorisation is used to drive key procedures including:

-- requirement to consult and obtain specific, GTIL key assurance assignment approval before accepting and continuing with certain new clients; - need for the audit partner role and 'on-site' roles to be performed by team members with relevant experience; - need to appoint an appropriately experienced review partner for certain categories of audit; and - requirement for technical reviews for certain categories of audit.
+- the requirement to consult and obtain specific, GTIL Key Assurance Assignment approval before accepting and continuing with certain new clients; - the need for the audit partner role and 'on-site' roles to be performed by team members with relevant experience; - the need to appoint an appropriately experienced review partner for certain categories of audit; and - the requirement for technical reviews for certain categories of audit.

 We only engage with clients where we have the necessary capacity, skills and expertise to offer the highest possible standards of service and care, to meet client expectations and ensure that the acceptance does not prejudice our independence, objectivity or integrity.
+This is assessed at the initial point of onboarding for each client in conjunction with engagement teams.

-All appointments must be reviewed and pre-approved by a subject matter expert within the RCPS team (independent of the proposed client service team), who are familiar with the risk based approach adopted by the Firm.
-Where high risk specific criteria are met, approval is required from the Head of Risk or other independent experienced senior management.
+All appointments must be reviewed and pre-approved by a subject matter expert within the RCPS department (independent of the proposed client service team), who is familiar with the Risk-based Approach adopted by the firm.
+Where high risk specific criteria are met approval is required from Head of Risk and Quality or other independent experienced senior management.
 A similar re-acceptance process is required on an annual basis or if there are any known changes in circumstances.

-The Firm has strong quality management systems in place in all service areas to ensure that each client assignment is delivered to consistently high standards of professional and technical excellence.
+The firm has strong quality management systems in place in all service areas to ensure that each client assignment is delivered to consistently high standards of professional and technical excellence.